malus-brandywine/sel4bench-task-04.04.2022/Report.April.2022.md

 ##### 2.4 x86_64

-For traditional kernel, there are number of sporadic increased measurements.
+"Head pattern".
+For MCS kernel, there are first 22-25 recorded measurements are steadily high, more than 200 cycles.
 No "every 8-th" or other patterns were not found.

-For MCS kernel, there are first 22-25 recorded measurements are steadily high, more than 200 cycles.
+For traditional kernel, there are number of sporadic increased measurements.
 No "every 8-th" or other patterns were not found.

 Example of a measurement for MCS kernel.
 Run #1 on haswell4 (file haswell4-mcs-old-1.log)